dbenfield21/under-the-stars/README.md

 - alternate text for accesibility
 - Improved CSS styling using daisy and tailwinds framework
 - Add animations, sounds, better styling
+- Impliment API: national parks or google maps to save locations of campsites.